pankajrandhe/Raft-Consensus-Algorithm/README.md

 =============================

 ### Overview ###
 [Raft](https://ramcloud.stanford.edu/raft.pdf) is a consensus algorithm for managing the replicated log over a cluster of servers in a consistent state.
 This project is an implementation of the Replicated Key-Value Store on top of the Raft Consensus Protocol.
-This repository contains the assignments for course "CS-733 Engineering the Cloud- Advanced Distributed Computing" offred at IIT Bombay.
+This repository contains the assignments for the course "CS-733 Engineering the Cloud- Advanced Distributed Computing" offered at IIT Bombay.

 ### Project Structure ###
 The project at its core has two parallels, one is the Raft side and other is the Key-Value Store.
 These parallels run as Go-routines and communicate among themselves via channel.